dead-rat/dead-rat.github.io/_posts/2018-09-26-how-we-store-data-in-the-cloud-at-auth0.markdown

   - data
 related:
   - 2018-08-15-auth0-architecture-running-in-multiple-cloud-providers-and-regions
-  - 2018-06-07-developing-well-organized-apis-with-nodejs-joi-and-mongo
+  - 2018-09-20-a-scout-approach-to-software-development
   - 2018-08-08-introduction-to-redis-install-cli-commands-and-data-types
 ---

 Auth0 uses different datastores for different purposes.
 We have tons of datasets used to serve the wide variety of use cases and features we offer to our customers.
 In an age where data breaches are unfortunately getting more common, a critical side of choosing and using datastores is to consider reliability, durability, and safety.
-Our platform processes thousands of requests per second (**billions of logins per month**) for customers all around the world &mdash; and we're growing very fast!
+Our platform processes thousands of requests per second (**billions of logins per month**) for customers all around the — and we're growing very fast!

 The Site Reliability team is a new initiative aimed at improving reliability and uptime in a data-driven way to support our customers' needs.
 Our team works closely with other teams to define and apply best practices through coding, writing, workshops, training, and leading different initiatives related to reliability, performance, and observability.